A farmer, family man, and fellow rural Illinoisian, Darren Bailey’s conservative roots run deep.

 Darren is a graduate of North Clay High School and Lake Land College.
-He and his wife Cindy have always lived by the motto of faith, family, and farming.
+He and his wife Cindy live by the motto of faith, family, and farming.
 In 2016, along with running the family farm, they founded Full Armor Christian Academy, a preschool through grade 12 school that gives parents the option of a Christ-centered education for their children.
-Darren has dedicated countless hours to improving education in Illinois and served 17 years on the North Clay Unit 25 Board of Education in Louisville, 12 years as President of the Board.
+Darren has dedicated countless hours to improving education in Illinois and served 17 years on the North Clay Unit 25 Board of Education in Louisville, including 12 years as President of the Board.

 Darren has always been a strong advocate for his community and its agricultural roots.
 He is a member of the Louisville Rotary Club and Illinois Independent Business Federation, as well as the Illinois Wheat Association, National and State Corn Growers Association, National and State Soybean Association, and the Fellowship of Christian Farmers.
 Darren is also a lifetime member of the Farm Bureau and an alumnus of Future Farmers of America.